ingonyama-zk/icicle/README.md

 ### Accessing Hardware

-If you don't have access to a Nvidia GPU we have some options for you.
+If you don't have access to an Nvidia GPU we have some options for you.

 Checkout [Google Colab](https://colab.google/).
 Google Colab offers a free [T4 GPU](https://www.nvidia.com/en-us/data-center/tesla-t4/) instance and ICICLE can be used with it, reference this guide for setting up your [Google Colab workplace][GOOGLE-COLAB-ICICLE].